-- Master of Library Science-Certificate in Public Management - Master of Library Science-Certificate in Nonprofit Management - Executive Management in Library Science Certificate academic, public or corporate libraries.
+M.L.S. - Certificate in Nonprofit Management

+Designed for the student seeking courses that address management skills relevant to those who may direct academic, public or corporate libraries.
 Academic exercises will acquaint students with issues in human resource management, public finance, and dealing with governance bodies such as a board of directors.
 Courses from the School of Public and Environmental Administration (SPEA) are available either on campus or online.
 For more information, visit www.spea.iupui.edu